-As of this writing, nearly 104,000 COVID-19 tests had been performed in Nevada.
-They identified more than 7,000 cases of the disease, which have led to 365 deaths.
-Anyone who pays attention to the news has by now heard public health officials say (many times) that without widespread testing, reopening the economy is folly.
+As of this writing, more than 1.6 million COVID-19 tests have been performed in Nevada.
+They identified more than 152,000 confirmed cases of the disease, which have led to 2,144 deaths.
+Anyone who pays attention to the news has by now heard public health officials say (many times) that without widespread testing, reopening schools and businesses risks increasing infections.

 “As we reopen the economy, we have to protect at-risk populations,” says Peter Pitts, a former FDA associate commissioner who’s now a visiting professor at Paris University’s medical school.
 “Unless we know who’s ill, we can’t keep other people out of their way.”

 So, where do you get tested?
 A list of sites is below.
 But before you scroll down, there are a few things you should know, according to Pitts.
 First, there are two types of tests: viral, which determines whether you currently have COVID-19; and antibody, which determines whether you’ve had it in the past.
 Second, no test is useful — indeed, testing itself can’t succeed as pandemic-fighting weapon — unless it has what Pitts calls “the three Qs”: quality, quantity, and quickness.

 This is why, he says, among viral tests, those based on saliva samples hold the most promise right now; they’re fast, accurate, and relatively easy to produce.
 Compare this to the blood tests used early in the pandemic, which are accurate, but may take days or weeks to process.